-For a better cohabitation inside the paddock and to improve its image, the following actions are strictly forbidden:
+For a better cohabitation inside the paddock and to improve its image and safety, the following actions are strictly forbidden:

-- Driving motorcycles in a reckless manner inside the paddock.
-'Reckless' is understood as not having both tyres on the ground, inadequate speed for pedestrian safety and more passengers than permitted by law. - Driving on the track with any motor vehicle outside Official Testing Sessions and race times.
-Those riders and team members who do not comply with this rule may be sanctioned according to the criteria of the Organization. - It is strictly forbidden to park trailers in general within the paddock.
+- Priving Riding motorcycles in a reckless manner inside the paddock.
+"Reckless" is understood as not having both tyres on the ground, inadequate speed for pedestrian safety and more passengers than permitted by the laws of the country and/or Circuit rules where the event is taking place.
+The use of helmet us is compulsory mandatory when riding any scooter/motor vehicle on the Service Road around all areas (Paddock, Service Area, etc.). - Driving on the track with any motor vehicle outside Official Testing Sessions and race times, exception can be granted by the Race Direction/organisers.
+Those riders and team members who do not comply with this rule may be sanctioned according to the criteria of the Organisation. - It is strictly forbidden to park trailers in general within the paddock.
 Trailers must be parked in the parking lots outside the paddock. - Walking on the paddock stripped to the waist. - Cooking or eating in the garage or the paddock outside the designated areas. - Smoking in the garages and the pit lane.
 Should this prohibition be breached, the Organiser of the Event may, at its own discretion, decide to withdraw the accreditation and to expel the infractor from the installations. - Pets are not allowed in the paddock.
 Should any team break this rule, it may be subject by an expulsion of the paddock. - Sleeping within the garage. - Exchange of Personal or Vehicle Credentials. - Installation of tents within the paddock. - Installation of swimming pools in the living area. - Installation of BBQ's or any other kind of open-air cooking devices.